iogbole/israelo/draft/2021-02-11-pi-project-overview.md

 5. SD Card Reader.
 Amazon <a href="https://www.amazon.co.uk/gp/product/B07KVZJH2D/ref=ppx_yo_dt_b_asin_title_o05_s01?ie=UTF8&psc=1" target="_blank">link </a>

-In the next blog post, I describe how to configure your the Raspberry Pi.
+In the next blog post, I wil describe how to configure your the Raspberry Pi.

+Stay hungry!

 Please leave a comment below if you have any questions.